Vegas007/Python-Code-Translator-2-to-3/README.md

 ##### USING
-- Add your .py scripts to modules folder.
+- Add your .py scripts to the modules folder.
 - Run main.bat
-- Take the output files and move into your application.
+- Take the output files and move them into your application.

 ##### FIXERS